18. Beamforming & DOA¶

 SDR Requirements¶

 Analog phased arrays involve one phase shifter (and often one adjustable gain stage) per channel/element, implemented in analog RF circuitry.
 This means an analog phased array is a dedicated piece of hardware that must go alongside an SDR, or be purpose-built for a specific application.
-On the other hand, any SDR that contains more than one channel can be used as a digital array with no extra hardware, as long as the channels are phase coherent and sampled using the same clock, which is typically the case for SDRs that have multiple recieve channels onboard.
+On the other hand, any SDR that contains more than one channel can be used as a digital array with no extra hardware, as long as the channels are phase coherent and sampled using the same clock, which is typically the case for SDRs that have multiple receive channels onboard.
 There are many SDRs that contain two receive channels, such as the Ettus USRP B210 and Analog Devices Pluto (the 2nd channel is exposed using a uFL connector on the board itself).
 Unfortunately, going beyond two channels involves entering the $10k+ segment of SDRs, at least as of 2023, such as the Ettus USRP N310 or the Analog Devices QuadMXFE (16 channels).
 The main challenge is that low-cost SDRs are typically not able to be “chained” together to scale the number of channels.
 The exception is the KerberosSDR (4 channels) and KrakenSDR (5 channels) which use multiple RTL-SDRs sharing an LO to form a low-cost digital array; the downside being the very limited sample rate (up to 2.56 MHz) and tuning range (up to 1766 MHz).
 The KrakenSDR board and example antenna configuration is shown below.

 The KrakenSDR